 Lybrate.com has a nexus of the most experienced Veterinarians in India.
-You will find Veterinarians with more than 34 years of experience on Lybrate.com.
+You will find Veterinarians with more than 35 years of experience on Lybrate.com.
 You can find Veterinarians online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. L N Gupta

 Treatments For Birds

 Veterinary Dental Prophylaxis

 Submit a review for Dr. L N GuptaYour feedback matters!

 Why do people/student torture animals- what drives them?

 Can we analaysis and find solution: let try to stop this any more in our life

 As we all aware that two animals cruelty incidents happened in tamilnadu, one with the dog and another with an monkey.